caspian-acres/caspianacres.ca/content/post/ducks-for-kamloops.md

 We should also let you know that you can find our duck eggs on the supper menu at Red Beard Cafe.
 We have had duck eggs a hundred different ways, but this is one of our favourite duck egg dishes.
 If you find yourself at Red Beard Cafe after 5pm and you are hungry, order the Caspian Acres duck egg on flat bread for a delicious and filling meal.

-{{< figure src="/images/ducks/red_beard_duck_eggs.jpg" title="Our duck eggs on the supper menu at red beared cafe" >}}
+{{< figure src="/images/ducks/red_beard_duck_eggs.jpg" title="Our duck eggs on the supper menu at red beard cafe" >}}

 {{< youtube mRySTO2xAFc >}}

-> We hope this post inspires you to go our there and eat some ducks and duck eggs.
+> We hope this post inspires you to go out there and eat some ducks and duck eggs.
 Enjoy!